vonds/exit_0/README.md

 # What Makes exit_0 Different

 exit_0 is intentionally built using Bash and standard Unix tools rather than higher-level frameworks.
 This keeps the environment close to real production systems, makes the codebase easy to inspect, and ensures that users are learning skills that transfer directly to real-world Linux administration.
-The project emphasizes realistic command usage, predictable system behavior, and repetition—qualities that matter in professional environments.
+The project emphasizes realistic command usage, predictable system behavior, and repetition.

 In the interest of building a functional learning tool quickly, I made deliberate use of AI-assisted development for parts of the system I was less familiar with and to accelerate the creation of lab content.
 The goal was not to outsource understanding, but to remove friction so I could focus on learning Linux itself while still shipping a usable tool.
 All AI-assisted scripts and labs were reviewed, tested, and refined through hands-on use in the terminal, and many were modified or rewritten as my understanding deepened.